 Emerging Markets refer to nations that are growing and becoming more engaged in the global economy.
 They are a crucial piece in any globally diversified portfolio.
-Here we’ll look at the best Emerging Markets ETFs to get in on this corner of the market.
+Here we’ll look at the best Emerging Markets ETFs to get in on this corner of the market in 2022.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 Emerging Markets are growing countries that are becoming more active in the global economy.
 As such, they have a lower income per capita than developed markets.
 The growth of these economies typically coincides with industrialization and an increased standard of living.
 Notable emerging market economies include Russia, Mexico, China, Egypt, Taiwan, India, and Brazil.

 Emerging markets comprise about 10% of the global stock market and about 25% of the international (ex-US) stock market.
 They have outpaced both the U.S. stock market and Developed Markets historically.
 Arguably more importantly, emerging markets tend to have a lower correlation to the U.S. stock market than international developed markets, offering a superior diversification benefit.
 Ray Dalio himself, for example, is very bullish on China as a hedge against U.S. market downturns.